plone/plone.api/docs/content.md

 assert rel_path == 'events/training'
 ```

-If the API is used to fetch an object outside the portal with the {meth}`relative` parameter set as `True`, it throws a `InvalidParameterError`.
+If the API is used to fetch an object with the `relative` parameter set as `True`, and the object is outside the portal, it throws an `InvalidParameterError` error.

 % invisible-code-block: python
 %